beeemT/llama2-chat-aur/README.md

 All credits go to the llama2 team, Luna AI, TheBloke, and the llama.cpp project authors.

+This project is archived in favour of using ollama, as it is just far more convenient.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>